powsybl/pypowsybl/docs/user_guide/logging.rst

        logging.getLogger('powsybl').setLevel(1)

-To specifiy a prettier log format:
+To specify a more readable log format:

     .. code-block:: python